 With four libraries on campus, you’ll find space for study, group work and research.
 The world class Brotherton Library holds a wide variety of manuscript, archive and early printed material in its Special Collections – valuable assets for your independent research.
 You’ll have access to free classes and workshops so you can learn how to use them.

-We introduce you to Thai language and culture from beginners’ level through core modules in your first year, while your choice of optional modules will give you the chance to focus on the areas of life in Thailand and the Asia Pacific that interest you.
+We introduce you to Thai language and culture from beginners’ level through core modules in your first year, while your choice of optional modules will give you the chance to focus on the areas of life in Thailand and East Asia that interest you and that place Thailand in the broader regional context.
 This will form the foundation for your second year.